mullvad/mullvadvpn-app/docs/relay-selector.md

   _udp2tcp_ all of the time.

-  If obfuscation is turned _off_, WireGuard connections will first alternate between using a random port and port 53, with 2 attempts each, e.g. first attempt using port 22151, second 26107, third attempt and fourth attempt using port 53, and then back to random ports.
+  If obfuscation is turned _off_, WireGuard connections will first alternate between using a random port and port 53, e.g. first attempt using port 22151, second 53, third 26107, fourth attempt using port 53, and so on.

   If the user has specified a specific port for either _udp2tcp_ or WireGuard, it will override the port selection, but it will not change the connection type described above (WireGuard or WireGuard